 5. Do not buy new shoes

-In Cantonese, 'shoes' (hai) has the same pronunciation as the word 'rough' (hai), said softly, it also sounds like sighing.
+In Cantonese, 'shoes' (hai) has the same pronunciation as the word 'rough' (hai), and said softly, it also sounds like sighing.

-You do not want to start the new year off with sighing, nor do you want a rough beginning, so wait until the end of the holidays to get yourself a new pair of sneakers.
+So, the taboo stands that you do not want to start the new year off with sighing, nor do you want a rough beginning, so wait until the end of the holidays to get yourself a new pair of sneakers.

 6. Do not wake up a sleeping relative